PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-18 05:41:04
+Last updated: 2024-04-18 05:41:41
-Random Quote: You'd have been the last lawyer I'd have gone to. - Walter White
+Random Quote: Sometimes two people in the universe who aren't meant for each other find each other. - Cal Jacobs